Get support

 Some people worry that their religious beliefs may not allow organ donation.
 However, most religions and belief systems in the UK do support the principles of organ donation and accept that it's an individual choice.
 If you’re unsure, or have any questions, speak to an adviser from your faith.

-Deciding what happens to your social media accounts after you die (also known as managing your digital legacy) is an important thing to consider in today's increasingly digital world.
+Part of end of life planning is deciding what happens to your social media accounts after you die.
+This is also known as managing your digital legacy.
+It is an important thing to consider in today’s increasingly digital world.

 For some of your loved ones it may be difficult to see messages on your social media, especially from people who aren't aware of your terminal diagnosis.
 You could delete your accounts now, but many people don’t want to do this.